IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 See the :ref:`advanced` section of :doc:`prep` for an example of running various components on more than one server.

 TwoRavens will need to obtain some tabular-data-specific metadata from the Dataverse installation -- the DDI fragment that describes the variables and some pre-processed summary statistics for the data vectors.
-In order to produce the latter, the Dataverse software application also needs to be able to execute some R code on the server.
+In order to produce the latter, the Dataverse Software application also needs to be able to execute some R code on the server.
 Instead of
-``rApache``, the Dataverse software uses `Rserve <https://rforge.net/Rserve/>`_ to communicate to R. Rserve is installed as a "contributor" R package.
+``rApache``, the Dataverse Software uses `Rserve <https://rforge.net/Rserve/>`_ to communicate to R. Rserve is installed as a "contributor" R package.
 It runs as a daemon process on the server, accepting network connections on a dedicated port.
-The Dataverse software supplies an :fixedwidthplain:`init.d`-style startup file for the daemon.
+The Dataverse Software supplies an :fixedwidthplain:`init.d`-style startup file for the daemon.
 The R setup in step ``2.`` will set it up so that the daemon gets started automatically when the system boots.

 When a user requests to run
-a statistical model on a data file, TwoRavens will instruct the R code on the server to download the file **directly from the Dataverse software application**.
+a statistical model on a data file, TwoRavens will instruct the R code on the server to download the file **directly from the Dataverse Software application**.
 Access URLs need to be configured for this to work properly (this is done by the TwoRavens installer script in step ``3.``)